-Abel Tasman National Park, located in the south island.
+Abel Tasman National Park, located on the south island.
 Is an ideal for relaxing with views of the crystal blue waters or participating in more adventurous activities such as kayaking or trekking the jungles.

--Franz Josef Glacier – This 12km-long natural formation is located inside Westland Tai Poutini National Park on the South Island of New Zealand.
+Franz Josef Glacier – This 12km-long natural formation is located inside Westland Tai Poutini National Park on the South Island of New Zealand.

 You’ll have options to heli hike, valley walk, among other rugged activities that offer stunning views.